radiantearth/crop-type-detection-ICLR-2020/README.md

 The objective of this competition was to create a machine learning model to classify fields by crop type from images collected during the growing season by the Sentinel-2 satellite.
 The ground reference data used to generate the training dataset are from  western Kenya, and collected by the PlantVillage team.

 The dataset contained a total of more than 4,000 fields.
-The satellite imagery includes 12 bands of observations from Sentinel-2 L2A product (observations in the ultra-blue, blue, green, red; visible and near-infrared (VNIR); and short wave infrared (SWIR) spectra), as well as a cloud probability layer.
+The satellite imagery includes 12 bands of observations from Sentinel-2 L2A product (observations in the ultra-blue, blue, green, red; visible and near-infrared (VNIR); and shortwave infrared (SWIR) spectra), as well as a cloud probability layer.
 The bands are mapped to a common 10x10m spatial resolution grid.

 Western Kenya, where the data was collected is dominated by smallholder farms, which is common across Africa, and poses a challenge to build crop type classification from Sentinel-2 data.
 Moreover, the training dataset has a significant class imbalance.

 This competition was part of the [Computer Vision for Agriculture (CV4A) Workshop](https://www.cv4gc.org/cv4a2020/) at the 2020 ICLR conference and was designed and organized by [Radiant Earth Foundation](www.radiant.earth) with support from [PlantVillage](plantvillage.psu.edu) in providing the ground reference data.
-Competition was run by [Zindi](https://zindi.africa/) on their platfrom ([competition link](https://zindi.africa/competitions/iclr-workshop-challenge-2-radiant-earth-computer-vision-for-crop-recognition/data))
+Competition was run by [Zindi](https://zindi.africa/) on their platform ([competition link](https://zindi.africa/competitions/iclr-workshop-challenge-2-radiant-earth-computer-vision-for-crop-recognition/data))

-## Results
+## Results and Solutions

 The evaluation metric for the competition was Cross Entropy with binary outcome for each crop:

 ![cost function](/_figures/cost_function.png)

-The following table shows the competition scores for the winners.
-We have also included Overall Accuracry score as well as the accuracy score for each crop type (these were not used to rank the submissions).
+The following table shows the competition scores of the award winners.
+We have also included Overall Accuracy score (%) as well as the accuracy score (%) for each crop type separately.
+These were not used to rank the submissions, and main criteria metric was the Cross Entropy function.

-Note: The accuracy scores are not final yet.

 |Team 	| Competition Score 	| Overall Accuracy 	| Maize| Cassava| Common Bean| Maize & Common Bean (intercropping)| Maize & Cassava (intercropping)| Maize & Soybean (intercropping)| Cassava & Common Bean (intercropping)|